-GDF15 has recently been linked to several complications of pregnancy in addition to its role in signaling somatic stress throughout the body.
+GDF15 is linked to several complications of pregnancy in addition to its role in signaling somatic stress throughout the body.
 Pregnancy itself is an oft-underappreciated stressor on the body, an effect that is consistent with elevations in GDF15.
 The goal of this study was to understand the role of GDF15 in gestational health.
 To date, there are very few studies that evaluate GDF15 in human pregnancy.
 Circulating GDF15 levels during pregnancy is associated with body weight and BMI is inconsistent in human cohorts.
-Elevated circulating levels of GDF15 have been documented in expectant parents with normal weight status compared to those with obesity (8).
-GDF15 has also been negatively associated with total gestational weight gain (41).
-Because of these associations in human pregnancy studies with lower body weights and gestational weight gain, we anticipated unrestrained food intake and weight gain in our murine model.
+Elevated circulating levels of GDF15 have been documented in expectant gestational parents with normal weight status compared to those with obesity (8).
+GDF15 has been negatively associated with total gestational weight gain (41).
+Because of these associations in human pregnancy studies with lower body weights and gestational weight gain, we anticipated unrestrained food intake and weight gain in our knockout murine model.
 However, the lack of prominent changes in gestational outcomes, is nonetheless novel in GDF15 literature.
-Previous reports of Gdf15 or Gfral null studies have generally not reported pregnancy or gestational outcomes during breeding or maintenance, but only describe differences as adults when used in experimental models.
+Previous Gdf15 or Gfral null studies have generally not reported pregnancy or gestational outcomes during breeding or maintenance, but only describe differences as adults.
 To our knowledge, the only study noting major changes in gestational outcomes assessed transgenic expression of human GDF15 in mice and found that there was early mammary gland involution, reduced milk production, reduced survival in pups, and lower weight gain in the postnatal period in offspring born to transgenic dams (42).
 The unexpected lack of evidence that loss of GDF15 is related to pregnancy related eating and weight gain may also be due to a lower level of residue homology between human and mouse Gdf15 (43).
 It could also explain why using transgenic, human GDF15 was associated with pregnancy related body weight and lactational differences when we saw none (42).
-Previous work shows that external administration of GDF15, similar to the rising levels accompanying pregnancy, in mice results in reductions in food intake (17,44).
-Our current study found that ablation of Gdf15 and the resulting loss of GDF15 in maternal circulation (Supplementary Figure 1A)(30) does not result in any differences in body weight accretion during the prenatal period and resulted in non-statistically significant higher body weights during the postnatal period in mice, with only small reductions in pup birth weight.
-This suggests that GDF15 in pregnant mice is altered, but it is not necessary for changes in weight accretion during a normal mouse pregnancy.
+External administration of GDF15, similar to the rising levels accompanying pregnancy, in mice results in reductions in food intake (17,44).
+Our current study found that ablation of Gdf15 and the resulting loss of GDF15 in maternal circulation (Supplementary Figure 1A)(30) does not result in any differences in body weight accretion during the prenatal period in dams and insignificant reductions in pup birth weight.
+This suggests that GDF15 in pregnant mice is induced, but it is not necessary for changes in weight accretion during a normal mouse pregnancy.
 It is possible that under conditions of elevated somatic stress other than pregnancy, GDF15 plays a larger role.
-It is also possible that the deletion of GDF15 during mouse pregnancy is of little effect because GDF15 in circulation increases only modestly in rodents (2-fold) compared to humans and primates (75-100 fold in primates and humans, respectively) (45).
+The deletion of GDF15 during mouse pregnancy is of little effect because GDF15 in circulation increases only modestly in rodents (2-fold) compared to humans and primates (75-100 fold in primates and humans, respectively) (45).

-Taken together, the lack of evidence of differences in food intake, body weight, insulin sensitivity, and lactation in our Gdf15 null model suggests that there may be a threshold effect for GDF15 during pregnancy.
-Only those studies that overexpress, deliver exogenous, or induce long-term highly disruptive stressors to their model show differences in food intake and body weight related to GDF15 levels.
-Therefore, it might be that typical pregnancy-related inductions of GDF15 in rodents are insufficient to meet the threshold to elicit an effect.
+Taken together, the lack of evidence of differences in perinatal and lactation outcomes in our Gdf15 null model suggests that there may be a threshold effect for GDF15 during pregnancy.
+Overexpression, exogenous administration, or induce long-term highly disruptive stressors report differences in food intake and body weight related to GDF15 levels.
+Therefore, it might be that typical pregnancy-related inductions of GDF15 in rodents may be insufficient to meet the threshold to elicit an effect.
 Gdf15 may act as a less acute stressor during pregnancy and more as a long-term indicator of feto-placental implantation.
 It could also imply that in observational human studies, GDF15 is a biomarker of pregnancy related complications but not part of a causal pathway.